f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

 actually a Declarative Interface (like REST Transactions).

 When an iApp deploys, a **single** call - declaring the desired deployment - is processed on the BIG-IP in the correct order of operations.
-All created objects are associated with an Application Service Object (ASO) making for easy deletion.
+All created objects are associated with an Application Service Object (ASO).
+The ASO model identifies which objects belong to the iApp service deployment.
+Upon service deletion, all service related objects are recursively deleted.

 We will be using the **F5 App Services Integration iApp** (App Services iApp for short).